freedomofpress/securedrop-workstation/README.md

 Tests should cover two broad domains.
 First, we should assert that all the expected VMs exist and are configured as we expect (with the correct NetVM, with the expected files in the correct place).
 Second, we should end-to-end test the document handlng scripts, asserting that files present in the sd-journalist VM correctly make their way to the sd-svs AppVM, and are opened correctly in disposable VMs.

 Tests can be found in the `tests/` directory.
-They use Python's `unittest` library, and so can be run from the project's root directory on `dom0` with:
+They can be run from the project's root directory on `dom0` with:

     make test

+Note that since tests assert confirm the state of provisioned VMs, tests should be run _after_ all the VMs have been built with `make all`.

 Individual tests can be run with `make <test-name>`, where `test-name` is one of `test-svs`, `test-journalist`, `test-whonix`, or `test-disp`.